autonomous-viranjan/Interactive-Motion-Planning/README.md

 # Interactive Motion Planning
 Codebase for adaptive interactive mixed-integer model predictive control (aiMPC): an optimal control-based interactive motion planning algorithm for autonomous vehicles.

-- Real-time Software-in-the-loop simulation in CARLA with Human-in-the-loop capability.
+- Real-time Software-and-Human-in-the-loop simulation in CARLA.
-- ROS (Noetic) for communication.

-## Key dependencies:
-- CARLA simulator
-- Gurobi
-- ROS Noetic
-- MATLAB (data analysis)

 ### Test scenario illustration
 Mandatory lane change scenario: a stopped truck on the right lane necessitates a lane change for the autonomous vehicle which needs to negotiate with a human-driven vehicle on the left lane.